jiahao42/jiahao42.github.io/index.md

 ## Who?

-I am currently a Ph.D. candidate in the Department of Computer Science, Univeristy of Virginia.
+I am currently a Ph.D. candidate in the Department of Computer Science, Univeristy of Virginia (U.Va.).
 I am advised by [Prof. Yonghwi Kwon](https://yonghwi-kwon.github.io) and my research interest lies in Programming Language and Software Security.

 Previously, I spent three years (2014 - 2017) in Beijing, China and one year (2017 - 2018) in Halmstad, Sweden.